timmens/student-project-timmens/causal_tree/README.md

 1. Check if I get any problems by not using deepcopy or np.copy
 2. Check if all loss functions that are being used are defined equally; in particular len(y) * var(y) vs. var(y)

+### Notes

+- Cannot use Cross Validation from Sklearn since DecisionTree cross validation is inherently different compared to other cv strategies (or is it, maybe check that one again!)